antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-18-feeling-at-home-in-abroadland.md

 title: Feeling at home in Abroadland
 date: 2019-04-18T20:41:07.000Z
 description: >-
   How to find a home abroad?
-Not the physical property but quite the opposite: what is left when specific walls are taken away, what is in the core of home?
+Not the physical property but quite the opposite, what is left when specific walls are taken away, what is in the core of home?
   And what things can add the feeling of home to you?
 featuredimage: /img/feeling-expat.jpg